GNOME/gnome-builder/libide/buildsystem/OVERVIEW.md

 An individual configuration that was loaded/persisted to the .buildconfig file.

+## ide-configuration-provider.*

+This is the interface used for loading and unloading configurations into the IdeConfigurationManager.
+The flatpak plugin is one place it's implemented.

 ## ide-environment.c

 Manages a collection of key/value pairs (IdeEnvironmentVariable).
 This is a